Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Experiments on Long-Horizon Household Tasks

-\textbf{Finetuning \& Evaluation Sets.} Each GPT-generated and executed trajectory yields (observation, action, reflection, score) tuples extracted at corresponding timesteps, which form supervised fine-tuning pairs to initialize our three embodied LLMs with basic task competency before test-time deployment.
-During evaluation, the agent is given only the scene configuration and task description, with all other components initialized as None, and must autonomously generate and execute its trajectory step by step.
-To ensure rigorous evaluation, finetuning and evaluation sets have no overlap in task descriptions, scene configurations, or object placements.
-We evaluate using task success rate: the percentage of tasks where the agent completes the objective within the action budget.
-A task succeeds if all required objects reach target locations and constraints are satisfied.
+\textbf{Finetuning, Evaluation \& Implementation.} Each validated trajectory yields (observation, action, reflection, score) tuples that form SFT pairs to initialize our three embodied LLMs before test-time deployment.
+Given SFT data, we build on LLaVA-3D~\citep{zhu2024llava3d} and train a single unified model on all three modes (action generation, internal reflection, external reflection) for cross-mode learning, then instantiate three copies at deployment as $\pi_\theta$, $V_{\phi_i}$, and $V_{\phi_e}$.
+During evaluation, the agent is given only the scene configuration and task description and must autonomously generate and execute its trajectory step by step.
+Finetuning and evaluation sets have no overlap in task descriptions, scene configurations, or object placements.
+A task succeeds if all required objects reach target locations within the action budget.
+Full model architecture, training hyperparameters, and baseline implementation details are provided in Appendix~\ref{behavior-details}-~\ref{baselines}.